ktzanak/rema/README.md

 A simple application for creating recipes.
 It can be used for any type of recipe, main courses, cocktails, desserts and many more!

-You simply clone the repository and run:
+You simply clone the repository and run:<br>

-docker compose build --no-cache docker compose up -d
+docker compose build --no-cache<br>
+docker compose up -d

 Open your browser and go to http://localhost:8080/add